Bad things sometimes happen to brands.

 The answer is yes.
 But that doesn’t mean companies should just throw more money at marketing.
 Rather, Kushwaha says, companies need to improve their capabilities.
 That might involve spending more, but only if the money is spent in the right way.

-He and his colleagues suggest four ways multinationals could strengthen their marketing capabilities.
+The researchers suggest four ways multinationals could strengthen their marketing capabilities.

 1. View marketing as a strategic investment, rather than an expense.

 2. Diagnose and benchmark your firm’s marketing capabilities against peers.
 Where does the company fall short compared to industry leaders?

 3. Target the capabilities that are likely to have the greatest impact or are most important in beating competitors.